CLEVELAND INDIANS

 If the shocked Indians stumbled after Chapman's death, the rival White Sox, toppled like Humpty Dumpty.
 Revelations about the Sox intentionally losing the 1919 World Series exploded in August and eight White Sox players were immediately suspended.
 The Indians squeaked by the Sox to win their first pennant by two games and then beat Brooklyn in the World Series.

-The thirty-five year old Feller went 13-3 for the 1954 team which won a then-American League record one-hundred eleven games.
-Lemon and Early Wynn (twenty-three wins each) and Mike Garcia (nineteen wins) provided stellar pitching.
-Boudreau was gone to Boston, but new manager Al Lopez had regenerated the Indians' offense with League MVP Al Rosen (twenty-four home runs & one-hundred two runs batted in) and batting champion Bobby Avila (.341).
-Despite their record setting regular season, the Tribe lost the World Series in four straight to the New York Giants.
+The 35-year-old Feller went 13-3 for the 1954 team, which won a then-American League record 111.
+Lemon and Early Wynn (23 wins each) and Mike Garcia (19 wins) provided stellar pitching.
+Boudreau was gone to Boston, but new manager Al Lopez had regenerated the Indians' offense with League MVP Al Rosen (24 home runs and 102 runs-batted- in) and batting champion Bobby Avila (.341).
+Despite their record setting regular season, the Tribe lost the World Series in four straight to Willie Mays and the New York Giants.

 After dueling the Yankees for American League prominence in the 1950s, the Indians mostly sailed the gloomy waters of the second division for the next three decades.
 Their grindingly miserable quality of play, coupled with the low turnout of a disinterested city transformed the cavernous Municipal Stadium into a morgue.
 The Stadium became known as the "Mistake by the Lake."